fabienfrfr/LLaMA-Critic/README.rst

 The environement generate sentence of mathematic's relation, and also QCM and universal knowledge.

-The math sentence is based on simplified `DeepMind Mathematics dataset generator <https://arxiv.org/abs/2302.13971v1>`__) `Meta <https://github.com/deepmind/mathematics_dataset>`__ (use SymPy).
+The math sentence is based on simplified `DeepMind Mathematics dataset generator <https://github.com/deepmind/mathematics_dataset>`__) (use SymPy).

+For natural language, we limit to the test of similarity (use word2vec).
+Also, subjective sentences taken into account where their values are between true and false (use nltk).

-For an intransigent calculation, i.e. a single false sentence is enough for all the sentences to be false, the probability that a false sentence appears is defined by:
+For an intransigent calculation, i.e. a single false sentence is enough for all the sentences to be false (same principle for subjective sentence), the probability that a false sentence appears is defined by:

 .. math:: P = \frac{1}{2^{N}}